0xDBFB7/scientific_standards/README.md

 <hr>

+An outsider is always bound to find; I am being unfair.

 However, consider the following positively terrific paper by Cabrini et al (2006), *Evaluation of seven new electronic mosquito repellers*.

 It should be noted that even a single anomalous result in this field could have potentially life-changing ramifications in countries with mosquito-borne illnesses; as the authors discuss, it would cast doubt on the rest of the results in the eyes of consumers (who can hardly be expected to perform literature reviews of their own), undoubtedly affect the advertising of the devices, and alter the FDA's litigation.
 This is practically "safety-critical" work.